 Each month, these experts deliver the latest news right to your inbox.
 It’s all designed to keep your serious athlete strong, healthy and in the game.
 Inside each e-newsletter, you’ll find seasonal sports health tips,injury prevention resources, videos, recipes and more!

-The primary difference between the adult knee and the child's knee is the growth center or epiphysis.
-These are regions in the end of the femur and tibia on both sides of the knee that provide most of the growth of the leg.
+The primary difference between an adult and child knee is the growth center or physis.
+These are regions at the end of the femur and tibia on both sides of the knee that provide most of the growth of the leg.

 Fractures and dislocations are two of the more serious types of injuries that can occur during an athletic event.
 Early recognition and prompt medical treatment are extremely important with these injuries in athletes.

 Cauliflower ear, or “hematoma auris”, is a collection of blood between the cartilage of the ear and the skin.
 When the ear lobe is repetitively struck or bent, as in taking a helmet on and off, the underlying cartilage is traumatized.